New Student Registration: Anthropology

 Anthropology

-The Department of Anthropology offers two 3-credit courses at the 100-level:
+The Department of Anthropology offers three 3-credit courses at the 100-level:

 Together, ANTH 111 and 112 provide the 6 credits of foundational course material for further study in Anthropology.
 These courses are required for a major, advanced major, honours, minor, subsidiary or pair in Anthropology, and may also be electives in any program.